 East Africa food insecurity map

-Serious food insecurity will be a concern in East Africa for the rest of 2018, according to the Famine Early Warning Systems Network (FEWS).
+Serious food insecurity will be a concern in East Africa for the rest of 2018, according to the Famine Early Warning Systems Network (FEWS NET).

 Why are people in Africa facing chronic hunger?